Autism Disorder(Asperger) Causes in Kids - Diagnosis & Treatment Tips

 People who have autism often have delayed language development.
 They usually have trouble with social interactions.
 Another characteristic of autism is what some people describe as "sensory overload": Sounds seem louder, lights brighter, or smells stronger.

-How Do Child Get Autism Disorder? - Autism Causes
+Autism Causes - How Does Child Get Autism Disorder?

 Doctors don't know exactly what causes autism.
 Experts think it is probably a complex combination of genetic and environmental factors.
 Families who have one child with autism have a higher risk of having another child with autism or a similar disorder.
 Although scientists haven't yet pinpointed exactly why some people develop autism, they do know that things like vaccines or bad parenting do not cause it.